Ann Li

 4. Due to human error or frustration, users are losing track of new discoveries and music they like.
 Users want to enjoy using Liked Songs, but are deterred due to a lack of organization.

-With insights derived from contextual inquiry, I redefined the people problem.
-A diverse group of Spotify users were recruited to outline solutions and provide feedback on feature impact.
+With insights derived from contextual inquiry, I redefined the people problem:

 Collaborative Brainstorming